 Avial, a mixed vegetable curry, is a simple recipe made even simpler thanks to the instant pot.

-If you’ve never heard of avial before, it’s a delicious veggie packed recipe cooked in coconut oil and flavored with aromatic curry leaves.
-All of the vegetables are coated in a sauce made with grated coconut and yogurt.
+If you’ve never heard of avial before, it’s a delicious veggie-packed recipe cooked in coconut oil and flavored with aromatic curry leaves.
+All the vegetables are coated in a sauce made with grated coconut and yogurt.

-You can easily make this recipe dairy-free, paleo, whole30 or vegan by using coconut yogurt instead of regular yogurt – it’s a perfect substitute!
-I’ve tried this dish many times using regular yogurt as well as coconut yogurt and trust me, it’s a winner either way.
+You can easily make this recipe dairy-free, paleo, whole30, or vegan by using coconut yogurt instead of regular yogurt – it’s a perfect substitute!
+I’ve tried this dish many times using regular yogurt and coconut yogurt, and trust me, it’s a winner either way.

-Avial is typically made with assorted vegetables such as unripe plaintan, unripe green mango, carrots, green beans, cucumber, pumpkin, taro root, potatoes.
+Avial is typically made with assorted vegetables such as unripe plantain, unripe green mango, carrots, green beans, cucumber, pumpkin, taro root, potatoes.

-You can find drumsticks as well as a variety of other Indian vegetables in the frozen aisle of any Indian grocery store.
+You can find drumsticks and a variety of other Indian vegetables in the frozen aisle of any Indian grocery store.
 You can also find frozen unsweetened grated coconut at your local Indian store.

-While you can make and enjoy avial any time, this dish is a must during special occasions or festivals.
+While you can (and should) make and enjoy avial any time, this dish is a must during special occasions or festivals.
 It’s always served during Onam, a big harvest festival, as part of the sadya, a vegetarian feast typically served on a banana leaf.
-Here’s a picture of my little family during last year’s Onam festival at the temple in Pittsburgh – it was Tony’s first time celebrating!
+Here’s a picture of my little family during Tony’s first Onam festival at the temple in Pittsburgh.

-My husband (who is Keralite) considers avial to be his favorite vegetarian dish (he likes it even more than green bean thoran which is saying a lot).
-He has loved it since he was a kid and whenever I make it, it makes his day.
-Thankfully the instant pot allows me to make his day pretty often.
+My husband (who is Keralite) considers avial to be his favorite vegetarian dish (he likes it even more than Green Bean Thoran, which is saying a lot).
+It’s a childhood favorite of his, so whenever I make it, it makes his day.
+Thankfully, the instant pot allows me to make his day pretty often.
 I hope you all love it as much as he does!